He also advises clients on matters related to bankruptcy and international disputes.

-Mr. Schwartz has been a frequent lecturer on creditors’ rights topics since 1993 on behalf of the State Bar of Texas, the University of Texas School of Law, and the University of Houston Law Foundation.
+Mr. Schwartz has been a frequent lecturer on creditors’ rights topics since 1993 on behalf of the State Bar of Texas, the University Of Texas School Of Law, and the University of Houston Law Foundation.
 A list of his recent lectures and topics is available on this page.
 He has served as Course Director for the Collections and Creditors’ Rights Course as well as the Advanced Creditors’ Rights Course sponsored by the State Bar of Texas.
-He is also a Co-Editor of the Texas Collections Manual, a three-volume compendium of Texas collections laws and practice published by the State Bar of Texas.
-In 2008 he was appointed by the Supreme Court of Texas to its Ancillary Proceedings Task Force, which has been asked to review and recommend revisions to Texas’ current rules of procedure dealing with attachments, executions, garnishments, injunctions, sequestrations, and other rules affecting the creditor-debtor relationship.
+In 2008 he was appointed by the Supreme Court of Texas to its Ancillary Proceedings Task Force, which was tasked to review and recommend revisions to Texas’ current rules of procedure dealing with attachments, executions, garnishments, injunctions, sequestrations, and other rules affecting the creditor-debtor relationship.

 Mr. Schwartz has the highest Martindale-Hubbell peer rating of AV Preeminent.
 An AV Preeminent peer rating reflects an attorney who has reached the heights of professional excellence.
 He or she has usually practiced law for many years, and is recognized for the highest levels of skill and integrity.

-Mr. Schwartz is active in local politics, having served as County Commissioner (appointed), as a member of the Mayor’s Blue Ribbon Commission to address issues with the El Paso Housing Authority, and as past Chairman of the El Paso International Airport Board of Directors.
+Mr. Schwartz is active in local politics, having served as County Commissioner (appointed).
+He is also the former Chairman of the City of El Paso’s Ethics Review Commission, having been appointed to the Commission by the Mayor of El Paso, and previously served both as a member of the Mayor’s Blue Ribbon Commission to address issues with the El Paso Housing Authority and as past Chairman of the El Paso International Airport Board of Directors.

 Community service is important to Mr. Schwartz.
-He has served as President and Treasurer of the Jewish Federation of El Paso and twice served as Chairman of its annual campaign.
-Currently, he is a board member of KCOS-TV, the local public television station.
+Currently, he is Capital Campaign Chairman and Vice-Chair of El Pasoans Fighting Hunger Food Bank and a board member at Temple Mount Sinai.
+He previously served as President and Treasurer of the Jewish Federation of El Paso (and twice served as Chairman of its annual Campaign) and Vice Chairman of the El Paso Public Television Foundation.